 (i) Terms and conditions of transactions with the related parties:

-(d) Consultancy services provided by the Company to subsidiary and joint venture companies are generally on nomination basis at the terms, conditions and principles applicable for consultancy services provided to other parties.
+(d) Consultancy services provided by the Company to subsidiary and Joint Ventures/Associate companies are generally on nomination basis at the terms, conditions and principles applicable for consultancy services provided to other parties.

-(e) Outstanding balances of subsidiary and joint venture companies as at 31.03.2023 are unsecured and settlement occurs through banking transactions.
+(e) Outstanding balances of subsidiary and Joint Ventures/Associate companies are unsecured and settlement occurs through banking transactions.
 These balances other than loans are interest free.
 Assessment of impairment is undertaken at each financial year through examining the financial position of the related party and the market in which the related party operates.

 (f) Contributions to post-employment benefit plans are net of refunds from trusts.